prodaft/cradle/docs/developer_guide/access.rst

 Overview of the Access Control
 ===============================

-The access control policy determines the entities and notes a user has access to.
+The access control policy determines the entries and notes a user has access to.
 CRADLE's access control policy is determined on a case-level basis.

 A User can have three types of access on a case:
 - **NONE**: the user does not see any notes which reference the case and cannot create any note which references the case.